syn-net/recoll-webui-new/README.rst

 All you need to use the WebUI is:

 * Python 3.
-On Windows you currently need Python 3.7 because this is what the module is built with.
+On Windows you currently need Python 3.7 because this is what the Recoll extension module is built with.
 * The Python waitress package.
 You can remove this dependance and run with the internal bottle server by editing webui-standalone.py
 * Recoll 1.20+ and the Recoll Python3 extension (e.g. the python3-recoll package on Debian-derived